 Here are a few tried-and-true, easy landscaping ideas that can dramatically alter your home’s appearance.

-Landscaping: 4 Tips to Instantly Improve Your Yard’s Curb Appeal
+Easy Ways to Improve Your Yard’s Curb Appeal

 Make a Landscaping Plan